 Best For: Managers, HR professionals, educators, and team introduction pages.

-11. Looking Over Shoulder
+Pose 11: Looking Back Over the Shoulder

 To bring a sense of intrigue and motion into your portrait, consider the "looking over the shoulder" pose.
 In this setup, your body turns slightly away from the camera, while your head gently rotates back to make eye contact with the lens.
 Furthermore, the pose naturally breaks the symmetry of traditional portraits, making your image feel more dynamic without going over the top.
 Your eyes still take center stage, but the slight shift in body language adds depth and dimension to the photo.